Lorkster/vertxdemo/README.md

 ### Docker Compose
   * A simple docker-compose setup exists in the project root.
 While standing in root, calling `docker-compose up` will start all modules, using the `Dockerfile` files as settings.

-# OLD STUFF BELOW

-* Run Java verticles simply by using `Run 'xxx'` in IntelliJ
-* Running Ruby verticles in Intellij requires installation and setup in project of JRuby

-## Easiest running of examples
-* Run: `mvn package`
-* Run the *-fat.jar for each respective module, for example:
-`java -jar target/news-server-rb-1.0-SNAPSHOT-fat.jar -cp target/classes -cluster`

-### Docker Maven
-  * `mvn clean package` in project root or any module, or `mvn docker:build` in any module (still needs `mvn package` to have been run).
-  * For each module you want to deploy in Docker run: `mvn docker:start`, or just run it in the root to start everything at once.
-  * To stop, simply do `mvn docker:stop` in the same module or the root.
-  * Alternatively you can use the Docker command line and start with:
-    * `docker run -t -i -p 8080:8080 vertxdemo/frontend-js:1.0-SNAPSHOT`
-    * `docker run -t -i vertxdemo/news-server-java:1.0-SNAPSHOT`
-  * Check your Docker container for it's ip and access frontend at that address i.e. <http://xxx.xxx.xxx.xxx:8080>.